Telenav/open-source-spec/fb_cpp_stack/fb_cpp_docker/README.md

 ```
 docker run -it fb-cpp-docker:v1 /bin/bash
 ```
-You could find all the source code under /code
+You could find all the source code under /code inside container.

 ## Build your own code
-If you want to play with the code, you could either mapping /code folder in the container out.
-Or download repository again on your local and mapping which into docker when you start container:
+If you want to play with the code, you could either mapping /code folder in the container out, or download repository again on your local and mapping the folder into container:
 ```
 docker run -v /your-local-code-path:/your-container-path -it docker-fb-cpp:v1 /bin/bash
 ```
 #1.
-This will mapping code folder to docker container, so you could use any of your favorite editor for browsing/editing
+This will mapping code folder to docker container, you could use any of your favorite editor for browsing/editing
 #2.
-For compilation, you could use docker-console to enter /your-container-path to run make and then run excutable
+For compilation, you could enter /your-container-path via docker-console to run make and then executable.
 For example, if you want to play with folly's unit test
 ```
 // go to  /your-container-path/folly/